Warning

 You will connect to your Kubernetes cluster using the kubectl command-line tool.

-For installation instructions, refer to the official documentation.
+For kubectl tool installation, please refer to the official documentation.

 Configuring Kubernetes Cluster Connection Credentials

-- Navigate to the kubectl setup page in your portal.
+- Navigate to the kubectl setup page in the portal.

 - From the Cluster Name dropdown menu, select the cluster you wish to use.

-- Click Get Credentials, copy the generated command, and execute it in your terminal.
+- Click Retrieve Credentials, copy the generated command, and execute it in your terminal.

 Note